The First Thing We Do

 To this writer’s certain understanding, Edward de Vere, 17th Earl of Oxford, was the creator of the body of work which has been egregiously miscredited to William Shakspere of Stratford-upon-Avon.
 Edward de Vere died in 1604.
 He did not have a blog.

-The portrayal of Edward de Vere on this website and elsewhere, and all new writing and other content posted by this writer under any of these names: Edward de Vere, @edevere17, or Ned Devere, are intended and presented as entertainment, for the purpose of inducing mirth and thought.
+The portrayal of Edward de Vere on this website and elsewhere, and all new writing and other content posted by this writer under the names of Ned Devere or edevere17, are intended and presented as entertainment, for the purpose of inducing mirth and thought.

 Edward Oxenford crown/coronet signature